247sathish/AndroidPreparation/README.md

 Two distinct Android apps can interact with each other through several methods:

-1.Intents: An Intent is a message that is sent from one app to another, asking the recipient app to perform an action.
+1.`Intents:` An Intent is a message that is sent from one app to another, asking the recipient app to perform an action.
 Intents can be used to start an activity, deliver data, or execute a background service in another app.

-2.Content Providers: A Content Provider is a component that manages a shared set of data and provides it to other apps through a standardized interface.
+2.`Content Providers:` A Content Provider is a component that manages a shared set of data and provides it to other apps through a standardized interface.
 Apps can use Content Providers to share data, such as contacts or media files, between each other.

-3.Broadcast Receivers: Broadcast Receivers are components that listen for broadcast Intents and respond to them.
+3.`Broadcast Receivers:` Broadcast Receivers are components that listen for broadcast Intents and respond to them.
 Apps can use broadcast Intents to communicate with each other and share data.

-4.Binder IPC (Inter-Process Communication): Binder IPC is a mechanism that enables apps to communicate with each other through a system service running in the Android system.
+4.`Binder IPC (Inter-Process Communication):` Binder IPC is a mechanism that enables apps to communicate with each other through a system service running in the Android system.
 Binder IPC provides a low-level, direct communication channel between apps and is used by many Android system services, such as the Activity Manager and Content Providers.

-5.AIDL (Android Interface Definition Language): AIDL is a language that can be used to define remote interfaces for inter-process communication between Android apps.
+5.`AIDL (Android Interface Definition Language):` AIDL is a language that can be used to define remote interfaces for inter-process communication between Android apps.
 AIDL enables apps to communicate with each other and share complex data structures, even across process boundaries.

 ### Is it possible to run an Android app in multiple processes?
 How?